Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Impact of tomography on dark energy constraints

-Empirically we find that the areas of the 1 and 2\,$\sigma$ contours in the $(w_{0}, w_{a})$ plane, measured as a function of the number of equipopulated tomographic redshift bins used, are well described by a $1/x$ function of the form $y=a/x + b$ where we use the \texttt{SciPy} (\citealt{SciPy}) \texttt{curve\_fit} routine to derive $(a,b)=(0.0016, 0.00037), (0.0041, 0.0011)$ for each of the 1 and 2\,$\sigma$ distributions respectively.
+Empirically, we find that the areas of the 1 and 2\,$\sigma$ contours in the $(w_{0}, w_{a})$ plane, measured as a function of the number of equipopulated tomographic redshift bins used, are well described by a $1/x$ function of the form $y=a/x + b$.
+We use the \texttt{SciPy} (\citealt{SciPy}) \texttt{curve\_fit} routine to derive {$(a,b)=(0.00401, 0.00094), (0.0105, 0.00263)$ for each of the 1 and 2\,$\sigma$ distributions, respectively.

 We present these functions fit to the areas of the equipopulated constraints in Fig.~\ref{fig:w0_wa_fitting}, which demonstrates empirically how the rate of improvement in the $(w_{0}, w_{a})$ areas starts to decrease as the number of bins used in the tomographic analysis increases.
-Using the fitting functions as a baseline, we find that compared to a 1-bin analysis, the areas of the $(w_{0}, w_{a})$ contours decrease by $68\%$ when using 7 bins, and $71\%$ percent when using 10 bins, which indicates only a further $3\%$ percent gain in information between the use of 7 and 10 bins.
+Using the fitting functions as a baseline, we find that compared to a one-bin analysis, the areas of the $(w_{0}, w_{a})$ contours decrease by $69\%$ when using seven bins, and $72\%$ when using ten bins, which indicates only a further $3\%$ gain in information between the use of seven and ten bins.}

-By extending the fitting functions to explore the theoretical behaviour of tomographic analyses that use more than 10 bins, which we find we cannot practically measure with our method due to the presence and randomness of untraced pixels on the sky, we can estimate the area of the $(w_{0}, w_{a})$ contours for the particular case of 13 equipopulated bins.
+By extending the fitting functions to explore the theoretical behaviour of tomographic analyses that use more than ten bins (which we find we cannot practically measure with our method due to the presence and randomness of untraced pixels on the sky), we can estimate the area of the $(w_{0}, w_{a})$ contours for the particular case of 13 equipopulated bins.
 We note this use of 13 bins was found in \cite{Pocino-EP12} to improve the dark energy FOM by 15\% for a 2$\times$2pt analysis of galaxy clustering and galaxy-galaxy lensing, based on photo-$z$ studies using the Euclid Collaboration Flagship Simulation (\citealt{EuclidSkyFlagship}).

-Using our extended fitting functions in Fig.~\ref{fig:w0_wa_fitting}, we find that the $(w_{0}, w_{a})$ contour areas for 13 bins decrease by $15\%$ and $5\%$ compared to analyses using 7 and 10 tomographic bins respectively.
-Additionally, by measuring the total improvement on the $(w_{0}, w_{a})$ constraints with respect to the single-bin analysis, we find that this corresponds to only a further $5\%$ gain in the precision on the parameters when increasing from 7 to 13 bins in the measurement, and a $< 2$\% level gain when going from 10 to 13 bins.
+Using our extended fitting functions in Fig.~\ref{fig:w0_wa_fitting}, we find that the $(w_{0}, w_{a})$ contour areas for 13 bins decrease by $17\%$ and $7\%$ compared to analyses using seven and ten tomographic bins, respectively.
+Additionally, by measuring the total improvement on the $(w_{0}, w_{a})$ constraints with respect to the single-bin analysis, we find that this corresponds to only a further $5\%$ gain in the precision on the parameters when increasing from seven to 13 bins in the measurement, and a $2$\% level gain when going from ten to 13 bins.